drkevorkian/Astibot/README.md

 - [x]added support for custom list of coins via json file.
 - [x]changed GUI colours to be a bit more soothing.
 - [x]save crypto, fiat, amount bought/sold, purchase date, and purchase price per coin on each buy and sell incase of powerfailure
+- [x]options in TradingBotConfig.py addressable from cmdline argv Astibot.py -h
 ## TODO's

-- [_]All options in TradingBotConfig.py need to be addressable from cmdline argv
 - [_]Portfolio balancing
 - [_]STD for each coin and the users portfolio as a whole(numpy is already imported)
 - [_]top 10 gainers from coinmarketcap